Welcome to Artist in Residence Trail Tasmania (AIRTT) and join us for our art exhibition as well as inspiring arts and crafts workshops!

-We are delighted to be holding the 2nd Annual AIRTT Exhibition and look forward to you joining us.
+We are delighted to be holding the 3rd Annual AIRTT Art Exhibition and look forward to you joining us.
+Below is the Art Exhibition entry details and form, invitation to the opening and details about the workshops.

-Here you can find out all the details for this year’s exhibition, including the Artist in Residence Trail Tasmania (AIRTT) Entry Form 2021 PDF.
+Here you can find out all the details for this year’s exhibition, including the Artist in Residence Trail Tasmania (AIRTT) Art Exhibition Entry Form 2022 PDF.

 This exhibition is all about celebrating Tasmania.
 The work needs to have Tasmania at it’s heart of inspiration, whether you’re lucky enough to live in Tasmania, come to visit or are still dreaming of getting to this stunning state, the work must be about Tasmania.

-The work can be made elsewhere and anywhere from 2017 to 2021 but not exhibited in the 2020 Artist in Residence Trail Tasmania Exhibition.
+The work can be made elsewhere and anywhere from 2018 to 2022 but not exhibited in the 2020 or 2021 Artist in Residence Trail Tasmania Art Exhibitions.

-You’re welcome to submit up to three entries in the Artist in Residence Trail Tasmania Exhibition 2021.
-Artist in Residence Trail Tasmania (AIRTT) Entry Form 2021 PDF
+You’re welcome to submit up to three entries in the Artist in Residence Trail Tasmania Exhibition 2022.
+Artist in Residence Trail Tasmania (AIRTT) Art Exhibition Entry Form 2022 PDF

 Very Important!
 When you’re making your payment please be sure to include the name that is on your entry form so we can match it easily – first and last name is preferred.
 If we can’t match your entry to a payment your entry can not be accepted.

-At this time we can not accept cheques.
+At this time we can not accept cheques or money orders.
 Apologies for any inconvenience.

 Many art exhibitions are focused on one type of medium, whether that be painting, sculpture, textiles, and have categories based on that particular medium.